Michael Miller (footballer)

 Miller played for Scotland at under-18, under-19 and under-20 levels.

 Career

 Club

 Miller began his youth career at Celtic, spending a short time on loan at Dumbarton in 2014.
 In June that same year, Miller was released by Celtic and signed for Greenock Morton on a one-year contract.
 Miller scored his first goal for Morton as they defeated Peterhead to win the League One title in May 2015.
 At the end of the 2015–16 season, Miller signed with Livingston.
 Miller was released by the club at the end of the 2016–17 season.

 After leaving Livingston, Miller had an unsuccessful trial spell at St Mirren.
 He joined Brechin City during the 2018–19 season, and made his league debut on 9 March 2019.
 After a season with Raith Rovers, Miller joined Ayr United in 2020.
 Ayr loaned him to Stenhousemuir in September 2021.

 Miller signed permanently for Stenhousemuir in 2022.
+After a season in the Lowland League with Broomhill Miller joined Scottish League One Dumbarton in June 2024.